• Blog

 4. Peer review

 No matter the subject area, constructive feedback is an important skill for students to develop.
-Have them watch videos at home on how to evaluate work and give feedback, and then use the in-class time to practice peer assessment in pairs or groups.
+Have them watch videos at home on how to evaluate work and give feedback, and then use in-class time to practice peer assessment in pairs or groups.

 Is the class you're flipping fully asynchronous and remote?
 This can still work!
 Just use peer review tools that offer online options like student forums or time-stamped discussion threads.